schell/old-gods/README.md

   </h1>
 </div>

-This is a handmade game engine meant for games targeting the web and SDL2.
+This is an aspirational handmade game engine meant for games targeting the web and SDL2.
 It reads Tiled map files into a specs based entity component system.

 Rendering is handled by HtmlCanvasElement or the built in SDL2 renderer.